 Following the Planetree person-centered philosophy, the Hospital pivots around the patient.
 Each patient room has a pull-out couch and a private bathroom.
 Three nurses' stations per floor allow a direct line of sight into patient rooms.
 And medical staff have break and relaxation spaces inside and outside, translating into better care.

-Samford Hospital is healing, reimagined.
+Stamford Hospital is healing, reimagined.

 10 ORs with Surgical Suite Upgrades